The supply chain affects every business and consumer on the planet. Over the past year or so, we've all seen what happens when it breaks down!

 So, whether you're planning on building your new home with Evoke Living Homes or from another builder, we can only say this:

-In an industry that is seeing unprecedented construction delays, modular remains an ideal option for new homes in regional WA due to it's highly efficient manufacturing process.
-Unlike many builders in WA, when building an Evoke modular home, you will get transparent pricing, high quality and trusted trades, faster build times and stringent quality control.
+In an industry that is seeing unprecedented construction delays, modular remains an ideal option for new homes in regional WA due to its highly efficient manufacturing process.

 Controlled build times, costs, quality and environmentally friendly.
 Build better and faster with Evoke Living Homes.

-To learn more about building a modular home in 2022 contact us today!
+To learn more about building a modular home contact us today!
 Or for updates on current building timeframes call us on 1300 138 653.